The "Feel It" process

 Today most people live in their heads and seldom connect with how they feel.
 We have learnt to suppress our emotions, to ignore them completely or to push them down with multiple different

 Many of us have even been trained to either; “be a man”, put a brave face on things or keep a stiff upper lip all of which deny how we really feel.

 Starting to feel again

-The “feel it” process will teach you to notice and then to fully feel your negative emotions.
+The “Feel It” process will teach you to start to notice and then to fully feel your negative emotions.
 The benefit of “feel it” is that just by fully feeling your emotions they will change and eventually dissipate completely.

 Most things can be changed in minutes.
 Deeper, bigger patterns can take longer up to and including hours, days, months or even years but working on and feeling even these issues need not take over your life.
 With practice, you will get used to feeling things in the background as you go about your day.

 Moreover, these patterns are already affecting your life whether you are aware of them or not.
 They are the hidden handicaps that we all have that stop us doing or being what we want.
 They are our fears, doubts and insecurities.
 They are our negative beliefs, lack of self-worth and conditioning.